Big Line Bundles over Arithmetic Varieties: Equidistribution Theory

-By a result of Bedford-Taylor and Demailly, the support of the canonical measure is empty or Zariski dense in $Y_{\CC_v}^{\mathrm{an}}$ for archimedean $v$.
-See \cite[Theorem 3.1.6]{Zh4} for example.
+By a result of Bedford-Taylor \cite{BT} and Demailly \cite{De}, the support of the canonical measure is Zariski dense in $Y_{\CC_v}^{\mathrm{an}}$ for archimedean $v$.
+See also \cite[Theorem 3.1.6]{Zh5} for example.
 With this result, the corollary is easily implied by Theorem \ref{5.7}.